ZigaSajovic/dCpp/README.md

 This is the openSource version.

 ###Usage
 As algorithms become differentiable, so does a whole new set of procedures.
-Algorithms involving solving equations, approximating models, SVD decomposition, etc. as one of their steps, Runge-Kutta and other approximation methods, all become differentiable and can be subjected to standard methods of Functional analysis, thus providing exact solutions to analyticaly non-computable expressions.
+Algorithms involving solving equations, approximating models, SVD decomposition, eigen vector/value calculation, etc. as one of their steps, Runge-Kutta and other approximation methods, all become differentiable and can be subjected to standard methods of Functional analysis, thus providing exact solutions to analyticaly non-computable expressions.

 ###Tutorial
 As most programmers face the need of differentiability through machine learning, we use the concept of a recursive neural network as a vessel for this tutorial.